minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem statement

 *"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
-For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word."*---Karl Ulrich, Design (2011).
+For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word.[...]

+In effect, problem definition is the creation by the designer of an explanation of why the user experiences a gap.
+This diagnosis can be thought of as an identification of user needs that are not being met in the current state and/or the recognition of criteria for a high-quality solution."*---Karl Ulrich, Design (2011).

 Write a statement about the problem that your finished product will solve.
 The gap has to be clearly described and very specific.
 We see two possibilities:

-- There is a clearly defined problem that some people have, which an app or visualization can solve particularly well.
+- There is a clearly defined problem that a reasonably large group of people have, which an app or visualization can solve particularly well.
-- There is a lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.
+- There is a widespread lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.

 In both cases, you should be able to define a target audience who have specific interests that match your project.
 Include that, too.